 “Students have so much pride when they walk in the parade and hear the crowd cheering for them.
 The smiles on their faces say it all.
 We are celebrating them simply for being who they are and that is so special.”

-Erin Albanese is associate managing editor and reporter, covering Byron Center, Kentwood, Wyoming and Grand Rapids Community College.
-She was one of the original SNN staff writers, helping launch the site in 2013 and enjoys fulfilling the mission of sharing the stories of public education.
+Erin Albanese is managing editor and reporter, covering Kentwood, Lowell and Wyoming.
+She was one of the original SNN staff writers, helping launch the site in 2013, and enjoys fulfilling the mission of sharing the stories of public education.
 She has worked as a journalist in the Grand Rapids area since 2000.
 A graduate of Central Michigan University, she has written for The Grand Rapids Press, Advance Newspapers, On-the-Town Magazine and Group Tour Media.

 Read Erin's full bio